 - Henceforth touch the file which appears as win10-mpam-fe-x86.exe on 64-bit Windows.

-- For 32-bit Windows, you can see win10-mpam-fe-x64.exe file.
+- For 32-bit Windows, you can see the win10-mpam-fe-x64.exe file.
 Select as per your system configuration to update the Windows Defender Antivirus manually.

 - Once the above process is finished, the Security software of your system starts working fine.